For Student Sexual Assault/Sexual Misconduct Complaints

 Sexual Touching: Any contact with the breasts, buttock, groin, or genitals or touching of another with any of these body parts, or making another touch you or themselves with or on any of these body parts.

-Incapacitated Sexual Contact: To have sex with someone who you know to be, or should know to be incapable of making a rational, reasonable decision about a sexual situation.
+Incapacitated Sexual Contact: To have sexual contact or intercourse with someone who you know to be, or should know to be, incapable of making a rational, reasonable decision about a sexual situation.
 An incapacitated person cannot give consent.
-This includes someone who is incapacitated as a result of alcohol or other drugs.
+This includes someone who is asleep or unconscious, incapacitated due to the influence of alcohol, drugs, or medication, so that the person could not understand the fact, nature, or extent of the sexual activity, or if the person was unable to communicate due to a mental or physical condition.

 Harassment (including Sexual Harassment): Students and other members of the University community have the right to surroundings free of conduct that unreasonably interferes, hinders, or otherwise denies another person a suitable educational or workplace environment.
 Therefore, students and other members of the University community may not engage in conduct that constitutes harassment, including sexual harassment, as described below.